Nicell/Dissatisfaction-65/README.md

 </center>
 This is the hardware repository for my 65% QMK Bluetooth keyboard with an OLED and encoder.

+**I'm working on a new version of this to vastly improve the design and functionality.
+You can follow the development on [this discord](https://discord.gg/mYy7CFR)**

 # Software (QMK)
 You can currently find the firmware for this board at [my qmk-firmware fork](https://github.com/Nicell/qmk_firmware/tree/dissatisfaction-65).
 It requires [this pull-request](https://github.com/qmk/qmk_firmware/pull/7769) before it can be fully upstreamed.